 Although we increasingly inhabit a ‘visual culture’, however, in many ways we are still in thrall to the textual, with the written word dominating cultural and critical practice.
 For example, many of the classic texts studied on literature courses have had their original illustrations removed by publishers, despite the fact that these works are crucial components in how the text was read.
 For an historically accurate reading, of, say, Oliver Twist , we need to take into account George Cruikshank’s pictures as well as Dickens’ words.
 The Illustration Archive not only provides these illustrations (along with the books in which they appeared), but also allows for other contemporaneous images to be read in conjunction with them, enabling students to understand that the text itself is just one component of a complex web of differing cultural practices.

 In addition to the significance of the Archive for literature, it also contains different types of images that can be used in other subject areas.
-There are photographs from World War I, which provide unique insights into the conflict for students studying history.
+There are illustrations of wars, which provide unique insights into conflicts for students studying history.
 There is also a large collection of historic maps that would enable geography students to explore how certain geographical features have changed over the centuries and how maps themselves are products of their cultural context.
 There is much in the Archive, too, that will benefit art teachers by showing the development of artistic practice from the past and providing students with material to draw from or to re-imagine.

 All of the examples mentioned above are related to what we broadly define as ‘the humanities’, but one of the most fascinating aspects of the Archive is that it contains a wealth of illustrative material related to science and technology.
 There are diagrams of the human body, images of flora and fauna, of radio-waves, the solar system, animals, minerals, microscopes and other scientific apparatus.
 The Archive is so vast, in fact, that we simply do not know all the riches it contains.
 We would like you to help us discover it.